ShalokShalom/kross/README.md

 ## Backends

-Currently, the only backend is a JavaScript backend powered by the QtScript library (which is part of Qt).
+Currently, the only backend in Kross itself is a JavaScript backend, powered by the QtScript library (which is part of Qt).

+You find interpreters for Python, Falcon, Ruby and Java here: https://github.com/KDE/kross-interpreters